-While a bowl of pasta ribbons drenched in ragù or a slick of young olive oil is welcome any time of the year, summer is a time of light and bright sauces, verdant green or lurid red.
-And in a city which continues to put pasta right near the top of its restaurant lucrativity pecking order, many of the best sfogline are continuing to put out signal examples of the craft with a sunny spin.Read More
+While a bowl of pasta ribbons drenched in ragù or a slick of young olive oil is welcome any time of the year, spring is a time of lightness: of verdant green vegetables, delicate citrus notes, and light, fragrant sauces.
+And in a city which continues to put pasta right near the top of its restaurant lucrativity pecking order, many of the best sfogline are continuing to put out signal examples of the craft.Read More

 Where to Eat Pasta in London